Hasan Mazhar: Mazhar Commission

 On November 23, 1918, Sultan Mehmed VI established a government inquiry commission on the Armenian genocide, and Hasan Mazhar Bey was naturally appointed as its president, as he was one of the few Ottoman administrators who had not been involved in the massacres.

 From November 1918 onwards, he sent questionnaires to all provinces to record sworn oral or written statements from Turkish political or military figures.

-The commission began investigating the crimes committed by Ottoman officials, primarily against the Armenian population.
+The commission began investigating the allegations of crimes committed by Ottoman officials, primarily against the Armenian population.
 Mazhar Bey initially requested that every prefect and sub-prefect send him the originals or certified copies of all orders they received during the genocide.
 Despite the Young Turk government's instructions to destroy telegrams after reading, some officials retained telegrams, which the commission was able to obtain.

 After this initial step, Mazhar took testimony under oath from numerous sources.
 He wanted the commission to be mixed, not solely composed of military personnel.
 Mazhar allowed Armenians to access the commission's proceedings while they were taking place.
 Despite the Turkish state's subsequent ban on accessing these documents, lawyers from the Armenian Patriarchate of Constantinople were able to take advantage of the resources provided by Mazhar to begin compiling the dossier of the Armenian genocide.

 The documents and testimonies collected by Mazhar would be used to "support 130 investigation files."